OluwatobiOmole/Desktop_Cleaner/README.md

 # Desktop Cleaner

-Two Python script to organize your desktop files into categorized folders and to return the organized categories back to default state.
+Two Python scripts - One to organize your desktop files into categorized folders and the other to return the organized categories back to default state.

 ## Features
 - Automatically moves files into folders based on their types (main.py).